Education and funding

 • Cases of the Day will be released on an on-going basis through mid-April.

 • Select Refresher Courses will be available beginning in May.

 RSNA/ASNR Comparative Effectiveness Research Training (CERT) Program

 Accepted participants are responsible for travel expenses and onsite hotel accommodations.
 There is no fee for this course.
+The deadline for applying is April 30.
 Apply online at RSNA.org/CERT or contact RSNA staff at firstname.lastname@example.org with questions.